Skip to main content

 The top unsecured creditors illustrate the scope of operational challenges:

-| Elior, Inc./Cura Hospitality LLC | ~$2,800,000 |
+Elior, Inc./Cura Hospitality LLC~$2,800,000

 Labor crisis and workforce challenges.
-Pennsylvania's senior care industry faces severe workforce challenges that compound financial pressures on providers like SpiriTrust.
+Pennsylvania's senior care industry faces workforce challenges that compound financial pressures on providers like SpiriTrust.
 Wage competitiveness for direct care workers in Pennsylvania fell to negative $3.36 in 2023—among the worst in the country—meaning the state's caregivers earn substantially less than comparable workers in other industries.
 The industry turnover rate reached 79%, creating constant recruitment and training costs.
 Individual caregivers report high burnout levels due to elevated patient-to-staff ratios and lack of administrative support, with neighboring states Delaware, Maryland, and New Jersey paying 25% to 75% more for equivalent positions.

-HCH wind-down foreshadowed broader distress.
+HCH wind-down preceding the filing.
 SpiriTrust's Home Care & Hospice subsidiary ceased operations in July-August 2025, with employees notified on May 20, 2025 and given a 60-day notice of closure.
 Approximately 65 home care and hospice employees were affected, though some staff were expected to be reassigned or offered positions within SpiriTrust's life plan communities.
 The organization cited challenges predating the COVID-19 pandemic that mirror those confronting many similar organizations nationwide—including staffing shortages, rising benefit expenses, escalating prices for medical supplies and pharmacy, and inadequate reimbursement from Medicaid and Medicare Advantage plans.
 A WARN notice was filed for the Franklin County office serving clients across Franklin, Adams, and York counties.

 Industry-wide senior care distress.
 SpiriTrust's filing arrived during a period of elevated senior care bankruptcy activity.
 Senior care bankruptcies hit a two-year high in Q1 2025, with the number of filings increasing from three in Q4 2024 to seven in Q1 2025.
 Senior care bankruptcies accounted for more than 40% of total healthcare filings in the first quarter—and between 2019 and Q1 2025, senior care bankruptcies made up nearly 24.1% of all healthcare bankruptcy filings.
 Factors including interest rate uncertainty, labor costs, Medicaid cuts, and shifting care delivery models have contributed to this trend.
 In February 2025, nonprofit Lutheran Life filed for chapter 11 bankruptcy, and in April 2025, a management platform operating about two dozen communities belonging to Pacifica Companies declared chapter 7 liquidation.